-During the regeneration phase the purge air flows from the bottom upwards.
+During the regeneration phase, purge air flows from top to bottom.

 Purge air (about 5% of the dryer nominal airflow) is heated by an electrical resistance up to a temperature of about 150 $^{\circ}$ C. Heated purge air enters the column, in order to regenerate the desiccant material.